lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 Here are the setup steps to to use the Machine Learing (ML) service.
 **Note: These steps use a Command Line Interface (CLI).
 There is an alternative browser used interface**

-What we will do as a one time Setup:
+### Steps for one time Setup:

-0. Confirm that you have an IBM Cloud userid
+Step 0.
+Confirm that you have an IBM Cloud userid
-1. Download [CLI tools](https://console.bluemix.net/docs/cli/index.html#overview) to access and manage resources in the IBM Cloud
+Step 1.
+Download [CLI tools](https://console.bluemix.net/docs/cli/index.html#overview) to access and manage resources in the IBM Cloud

+      1.1 Download and Install the IBM Cloud CLI
+      1.2 Install `awscli`
+      1.3 Install `bx` machine-learning plugin

-2. Login thru the CLI to your IBM Cloud account
+Step 2.
+Login thru the CLI to your IBM Cloud account
+      2.1 Login using password
+      2.2 Login Using API Key
+            a.Get an Api-key
+            b.login

-3. Configure your IBM Cloud account.
+Step 3.
+Configure your IBM Cloud account.
+     3.1 Use an existing org
+     3.2 Use an existing space
+     3.3 Target correct org and space
+          Note for MIT IBM Watson AI lab users

-4. Create a Watson ML Instance
+Step 4.
+Create a Watson ML Instance
+    4.1 Setup a Watson ML Instance : Create WML Access key 4.2 Set up Environment variables

-5. Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.
+Step 5.
+Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.
+    5.1.
+Create a cloud storage instance
+    5.2.
+Get security credentials
+    5.3 Create and configure your aws profile
+    5.4.
+Create an alias
+    5.5.
+Create a bucket

+ ### Steps for the Demo:
+ Step 0: Get a dataset

+ Step 1: Upload your dataset to the bucket

+ Step 2: Edit your manifest file
+    2.1.
+Copy the template manifest
+    2.2.
+Edit the configuration file

+ Step 3: Send code to run on Watson Studio!
+    3.1.
+Zip all the code and models into a .zip file 3.2.
+Send your code and manifest to IBM Watson Studio

+ Step 4: Monitor the training

+ ### Additional Information on Deep Learning in IBM Cloud
+ ### Other useful commands

 ## Step 0: Confirm that you have a valid account on IBM Cloud.